tahiri-lab/KNCL/README.md

 > Koshkarov, A. & Tahiri, N. (2024). *k*-Nearest Common Leaves algorithm for phylogenetic tree completion (in progress).

 #### Description :bookmark_tabs:
-`kncl.py` is a Python script designed to complete 2 phylogenetic trees defined on different but mutually overlapping sets of taxa on the union of their taxa sets and compute the Branch Score Distance (BSD(+)) between the completed phylogenetic trees.
+`kncl.py` is a Python script designed to complete 2 phylogenetic trees defined on different but mutually overlapping sets of taxa on the union of their taxa sets and compute the Branch Score Distance (BSD).
 The BSD is a measure of the dissimilarity between two trees based on their branch lengths (see more details [here](https://www.mdpi.com/2073-8994/16/7/790)).
-The script processes trees in Newick format, comparing the first tree in the input file with every other tree.
+The script processes trees in Newick format by pairwise comparing them.
 It outputs the completed versions of these trees, their BSD(+) distance, and the BSD(-) distance.

 >:pushpin: **Current Status**
 >